coordination #15108: [sle][functional][u][epic] Modules (Installation + migration)

 So far module installation was never done besides textmode during online migration but these are actually "post-validation" tests as described in #15800.

-#11 Updated by maritawerner about 3 years ago
+#11 Updated by maritawerner over 4 years ago

 Andreas Stieger, the security PJM, confirmed to me that atm there is no certifications module for SP2 and for SP3.
 They will develop a new module but he expects that to be available in July.
 So we can skip all installation/Migration scenarios with the certifications module.

-#24 Updated by okurz about 3 years ago
+#24 Updated by okurz over 4 years ago

 What I did as an experiment: